 When you are waiting to hear back from an interview, minutes can feel like days.
 It can be more stressful than the preparation and the interview itself.
 You really enjoyed meeting the team and you are keen to find out if they considered you for the next round of interviews, or perhaps even the job.
 One task that all recruiters believe you should do is follow up after an interview.
 So what’s the right way to do it?
 Here are five tips to help you find out.

 1. Get the right information at an interview

-To make sure that you’re clear about the process, ask any questions about dates and hearing back during the interview.
-Sometimes they’ll be able to give you an exact date, but more often than not it will be along the lines of ‘in the next two weeks’.
-Having an idea of the timeline makes it easier for you to write your follow up email.
+To make sure that you’re clear about the recruitment process for the job you applied for, make sure you ask questions about dates and when you can expect to hear back during the interview.
+Sometimes they’ll be able to give you an exact date, but more often than not it will be along the lines of ‘in the next two weeks or so’.
+Having an idea of the expected timeline makes it easier for you to plan and write your follow-up email.

 Following up after an interview is always worth it, and staying in touch with your potential employer or recruiter can make the process easier.
 Just remember to keep it to the point and be polite.